 Embark on a full-day exploration of quirky Valparaíso, one of Chile’s most important seaports and its second-largest city.
 Set in the valley of the Andes in a natural amphitheater overlooking the sea, this hilly city boasts a historic quarter named a UNESCO World Heritage Site for its 19th-century architecture and urban planning.
 Today, “Valpo,” as it’s colloquially known, is a romantic and revived destination, a renowned educational center, and culinary hotbed.
 We’ll check out views of Valpo on a funicular ride then scope out the city’s beaches, including Viña del Mar, where you’ll seek out lunch on your own.
 Back in Santiago this evening, dinner will also be on your own.

-A red wine lovers’ paradise awaits us as we venture deeper into the Colchagua Valley today.
-Unforgettable Moment: This morning, a Colchagua Valley winery visit introduces us to what this region does best, from Carménère to Syrah.
+Afterward, a red wine lovers’ paradise awaits us as we venture deeper into the Colchagua Valley.
+Unforgettable Moment: A visit to the Colchagua Valley winery introduces us to what this region does best, from Carménère to Syrah.
 We’ll also learn about the region’s soil and climate, as well as the history of wine and the wine-making process in this region, during an included wine tasting.
 Wine Features: Then, channel your inner Lucille Ball with some grape picking, and show off your skills as you make your own personal wine blend based on what you’ve learned and tasted.

 Board a flight to Montevideo, Uruguay